hassenc/cityevents/README.md

 # cityevents
-Using meetup API's to compare life in cities
+Using meetup API's to compare life in cities using Python and Panda